Pharmacy negligence is when pharmacy staff make an error with your medication and you may have a compensation claim.

 When the pharmacist does not store medicine in its original packaging, it can be difficult to tell it from others or know the correct dose instructions.

-The pharmacy must store all medication correctly.
-Incorrect storage of medication can lead to errors that make you very ill.
+Incorrect storage of medication by a pharmacy can lead to errors that make you very ill.

 Impact of Pharmacy negligence